 We’re unleashing a complete revolution in bottom-up human behavior.

 SCHROEDER: There’s a line in my book from an Egyptian woman, Dina Sherif, who’s a corporate social responsibility expert.
-She said it never ceases to amaze her how well-intentioned, top-down institutions—like governments and big businesses—think that they, sitting in Washington or in London, have the best idea of what’s good for people on the ground.
+She said it never ceases to amaze her how well-intentioned, top-down institutions—like governments and big businesses—think that they, sitting in Washington or in London, have the best idea of what’s good for people on the ground in their markets.

 But all of a sudden, with technology, people everywhere have a voice.
 We have access to what people all over the world are actually doing, what they’re capable of accomplishing, what works, and what doesn’t work.
 Given the opportunity, people can often solve the problems in their backyard better than anyone else can.
 So to play out Dina’s phrase, she said a top-down view sees people as problems, while a bottom-up view sees people as assets who can solve their own problems.